Bina Abramowitz: Life and career

-At fourteen, Fuchs joined the chorus of Sigmund Mogulesko’s company in Odessa after auditioning—she went unpaid for four months.
+At fourteen, Fuchs joined the chorus of Sigmund Mogulesko’s company in Odessa.
+After joining the company she went unpaid for four months.
 She later acted with Naphtali Goldfaden’s troupe, where she had a salary and was typecast as mother characters.
+While touring Bessarabia Goldfaden's troupe she met the actor and musician Max Abramowitz.
+They married and then toured Russia together giving concerts.